parth-007/DBS/README.md

 you can use this by opening localhost:8080

---Book a resource
+1. Book a resource
---Request a resource
+1. Request a resource
---Cancel a booking
+1. Cancel a booking
---Add Student/ Faculy
+1. Add Student/ Faculy
---Add resource
+1. Add resource
---Update Resource
+1. Update Resource
---Emails for completion
+1. Emails for completion
---Conversation for different requested resource
+1. Conversation for different requested resource